 Education BS in Biology and Clinical Laboratory Science from the University of North Carolina at Chapel Hill; MS in Health Services Research from Wake Forest University; Currently seeking doctoral degree in Health Related Science at Virginia Commonwealth University.

-Research/Scholarly Interests Immunohematology and Transfusion Medicine.
-Currently performing a retrospective study using a survival model to investigate the relationship between ABO blood groups and longevity in a United States population.
+Research/Scholarly Interests Immunohematology and Transfusion Medicine, and CLS workforce issues.
+Currently performing a retrospective study to investigate the relationship between ABO blood groups and lifespan in a United States population.

 Experience Faculty member since 2002.
 Seven years experience working in Transfusion Medicine at Rowan Regional Medical Center and UNC Hospitals.
 Former Medical Laboratory Specialist at UNC Hospitals.

 Responsibilities Coordinates the admissions process, provides administrative services for enrolled students, schedules rooms for classes and meetings.

 Experience Administrative Assistant since 1988.

 Laine Stewart, BS, MLS(ASCP)CM Instructor, Clinical Education Coordinator